 It may seem like stretching your horse during schooling is just an opportunity to give them a break from the ‘real’ work.
 But in actual fact, stretching is very important in terms of physical development as well!
 Promoting flexibility means your horse will be more mobile and able to make a better shape over a fence.
 Tight, tense muscles are also more likely to be injured so allowing your horse to stretch and relax between movements can help them remain healthy and sound.
 When done systematically stretching can, over time, extend the limits of your horse’s range of motion and isn’t just an ‘easy break’.

-However, stretching as a ‘break’ also serves an important function.
+However, stretching and lengthening as a ‘break’ also serves an important function.
 Like us, horses need to take a break from hard work from time to time in order to remain positive and willing.
 Punctuating your schooling with relaxed stretching guided by your horse can really help prevent small resistances and keep your horse comfortable.
 It can be tempting to push for more when your horse is performing their best but this is actually the perfect time to stop and allow the horse to relax and lengthen through their body for a little while, before resuming more intense activity.

 Pushing boundaries at an appropriate pace